liborty/rstats/README.md

     Dependence of two vectors is now normalised to the range [0,1], e.g. the dependence of two identical vectors without repetitions is 1.
 Same for vectors of any real values that are all unique.
 In these cases it is better to fall back to correlations.
 N-dependence of a whole set of vectors will often be more than one.

-* **Version 1.0.5** Added 1D `median correlation`, which we define analogously to Pearson's, as cosine of the angle between two zero median vectors (instead of zero mean vectors).
+* **Version 1.0.5** Added 1D median correlation `medaincorr`.
 This is a more robust measure.
 Added `dependencies` and `correlations` which efficiently map these relationships of a single given vector (typically of outcomes), to a set of vectors (typically feature vectors).

 * **Version 1.0.4** Added joint pdf, joint entropy and dependence for a set of n vectors.